ZhaoNeil/On-Demand-Resizing/recommender/README.md

 # VPA Recommender
 Source code is from this [code](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler/pkg/recommender).
+Change the image name to new image name instead of the default one in *autoscaler/vertical-pod-autoscaler/deploy/recommender-deployment.yaml*

 ## Intro